Skip to Main Content

 Overview

-I spent the last 16 years studying the molecular mechanisms utilized by pathogenic viruses, specifically flaviviruses, to antagonize host immune responses.
-During my training in the Post Baccalaureate Research Education Program (PREP) at the Icahn School of Medicine at Mount Sinai I helped developed a reporter assay system that was used to screen dengue virus-encoded proteins’ ability to inhibit the type I interferon response.
-During my graduate school years, I was awarded a competitive NIH F31 grant based on my doctoral studies focused on understanding how West Nile virus (WNV), dengue virus (DENV) and yellow fever virus (YFV) inhibit the host innate immune response.
-I characterized the molecular mechanisms by which these viruses use the nonstructural protein 5 (NS5) to inhibit interferon signaling albeit through distinct mechanisms.
-My thesis project as well as several collaborations resulted in a provisional vaccine patent, a book chapter, and several articles that have been published in high impact journals.
+I have spent the past two decades studying the molecular mechanisms used by pathogenic viruses, particularly flaviviruses, to evade host immune responses.
+During my training in the Post Baccalaureate Research Education Program (PREP) at the Icahn School of Medicine at Mount Sinai, I helped develop a reporter assay to screen dengue virus-encoded proteins for their ability to inhibit the type I interferon response.
+As a graduate student, I was awarded an NIH F31 grant for my research on how West Nile virus (WNV), dengue virus (DENV), and yellow fever virus (YFV) block the host innate immune response.
+I identified how these viruses use the nonstructural protein 5 (NS5) to inhibit interferon signaling, albeit through distinct mechanisms.

 Research at a Glance